Thinking about doing dry January?

 January sees lots of people signing up for Dry January- a campaign that encourages people to give up alcohol for the month of January.
-Each year the campaign gains momentum, and according to a YouGov survey, 3.1 million people will go dry for January in 2019!
+Each year the campaign gains momentum, and in 2019 over four million people took part in dry January!

 While January is a fantastic time to make healthy changes, it’s important to think about the benefits of cutting down throughout the year.
 Having an alcohol free January won’t offset the alcohol consumed over the following 11 months.